elang2/mcp-audit-gateway/README.md

 # mcp-audit

 Your AI agent made 847 tool calls yesterday.
-Can you prove what it did?
+Can you verify what it did?

-Tamper-proof audit trail for AI agent tool calls.
+Tamper-evident audit trail for AI agent tool calls.

 ## Setup (10 seconds)